ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The `fstab` plugin now passes tests on musl builds. *(Lukas Winkler)*

+### Haskell

+- An issue when building Haskell plugins with a cached sandbox is fixed in case a Haskell library bundled with elektra gets changed. *(Armin Wurzinger)*

 ### HexNumber

 - The plugin [hexnumber](https://www.libelektra.org/plugins/hexnumber) has been added.
 It can be used